-Freeholder Armwood’s experience in government also includes election to the Piscataway Township Council (2004-2013), where he served as Council President in 2008 and 2013.
-As a councilman, Mr. Armwood was involved in the renovation of Quibbletown Park, where the “All Children’s Playground” was designed for children with or without disabilities so that they can play together, providing Middlesex County with one the most unique parks in the State.
+Deputy Director Armwood’s experience in government also includes his election to the Piscataway Township Council (2004-2013), where he served as Council President in 2008 and 2013.
+As a councilman, Mr. Armwood was involved in the renovation of Quibbletown Park, where the “All Children’s Playground” was designed for children with or without disabilities so that they all can play together.
+This development provided Middlesex County with one of the most unique and inclusive parks in the State.

 Joining the Freeholder Board in March 2013, Deputy Director Armwood oversees the County’s Business Innovation, Education and Opportunity Committee, which fosters economic, cultural, artistic and educational development.
 He was named Freeholder Deputy Director in 2020.
 Some of his most notable accomplishments as a Freeholder include:

 • Establishing an Annual Business Summit which brings together leaders in education, business, healthcare, and government to build and expand partnerships the County has made to meet the growing and changing needs of the business community.